SamiHaddouti/Set-Up-Lambda-with-AWS-SAM/README.md

-# Set-Up-Lambda-with-AWS-SAM
+## Guide for setting up AWS Lambda functions with AWS SAM framework
-In this guide I want to explain how you can set up your first AWS Lambda functions with AWS SAM (Serverless Application Model).
+# In this guide I want to explain how you can set up your first AWS Lambda functions with AWS SAM (Serverless Application Model).

-# Data Pipeline Tools on AWS

-## Guide for Migrating to AWS Lambda with AWS SAM framework:

-We use the AWS SAM framework for the migration and set up of our tools in AWS Lambda, as it offers:
+Why use AWS SAM?:

   - development in IDE